 }

-The Rich Results Test will show you a preview of exactly how your result will appear in search.
-If something's broken — a missing field, an invalid type — it highlights the error immediately.
+The Rich Results Test shows a preview of exactly how the result will appear in search.
+If something's broken, such as a missing field or an invalid type, it flags the error right away.

 Common Failures We See